 In the second year, students are placed in a metropolitan hospital for two days per week for 16 weeks each semester.
 In the third year, students are placed in a midwifery clinical venue for 3 days a week throughout semester 1, and undertake a full-time practicum in semester 2.

 Students in the pre-registration midwifery pathway (three years) are required to undertake 32 shifts, in an antenatal clinic/women’s health clinic/fertility clinic, a post-natal venue, a domiciliary setting, and in a delivery suite/labour ward/birth centre.

 Post-registration students are required to undertake 50 shifts in a similar range of settings.
 Attendance arrangements for post-registration midwifery students (that is, those in pathway 2 (for registered nurses) and pathway 3 (for registered midwives)), are more flexible and can usually accommodate students’ personal and professional needs.
 These students will undertake midwifery professional experience in their own setting as much as is possible, depending on the placements available.

-Placements are organised by the Topic Coordinator, the Clinical Placement Unit and the Clinical Facilitator.
+Placements are organised by the Topic Coordinator, the Professional Experience Placements Unit and the Clinical Facilitator.
 You will be given your roster for the whole semester and once this has been done there will be no changes.
 We realise that there may be exceptions and any requests for change must be negotiated with the topic coordinator.
 Students will be placed in their own professional setting as much as is possible, depending on the clinical experiences available.

 Midwifery student continuity of care experiences